NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 ---------------

 1. You have created a flat OU structure for your domain that has only top-level OUs and no child OUs.
-Each department’s desktops, laptops, and users are contained in different OUs.
+Each department's desktops, laptops, and users are contained in different OUs.
 What is the main reason why this design is a poor choice when it comes to implementing Group Policy for your environment?